Skyscanner/backpack-ios/UNRELEASED.md

 # Unreleased
 > Place your changes below this line.

-**Fixed:**
- - Backpack/TappableLinkLabel:
-   - Fixed issue that caused links to appear at base size when no theme is applied.
-   - Prevent titles from appearing partially out of view if scrolled to the wrong place.

-**Added:**
- - Backpack/NavigationBar
-   - Some improvements in the `BPKNavigationBar` animations imitating the native behaviour

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).